Emergency puncture repair* - operation

-If the compressor is connected to one of the two 12 V sockets, in the tunnel console, no other current consumer must be connected to the other one.
+If the compressor is connected to one of the two 12 V sockets in the tunnel console then no other current consumer may be connected to the other one.

 Do not leave children in the car without supervision when the engine is running.